locka99/opcua/samples/web-client/README.md

-`web-client` is a web server that is a client to a OPCUA server.
+`web-client` is an OPC UA client which is also web server.

 Usage: